-4.3.6 level bathymetry and mask
+4.4.6 level bathymetry and mask

 Whatever the vertical coordinate used, the model offers the possibility of representing the bottom topography with steps that follow the face of the model cells (step like topography) [Madec et al. 1996].
-The distribution of the steps in the horizontal is defined in a 2D integer array, mbathy, which gives the number of ocean levels (i.e. those that are not masked) at each t-point. mbathy is computed from the meter bathymetry using the definition of gdept as the number of t-points which gdept $\leq$ bathy.
+The distribution of the steps in the horizontal is defined in a 2D integer array, mbathy, which gives the number of ocean levels (i.e. those that are not masked) at each t-point. mbathy is computed from the meter bathymetry using the definiton of gdept as the number of t-points which gdept \leq bathy.

-Modifications of the model bathymetry are performed in the bat\ctl routine (see domzgr.F90 module) after mbathy is computed.
+Modifications of the model bathymetry are performed in the bat_ctl routine (see domzgr.F90 module) after mbathy is computed.
 Isolated grid points that do not communicate with another ocean point at the same level are eliminated.

-In case of ice shelf cavities, as for the representation of bathymetry, a 2D integer array, misfdep, is created. misfdep defines the level of the first wet t-point (ie below the ice-shelf/ocean interface).
-All the cells between k=1 and misfdep(i,j)-1 are masked.
+As for the representation of bathymetry, a 2D integer array, misfdep, is created. misfdep defines the level of the first wet t-point.
+All the cells between k = 1 and misfdep(i,j) - 1 are masked.
 By default, misfdep(:,:)=1 and no cells are masked.

-Modifications of the model bathymetry and ice shelf draft into the cavities are performed in the $zgr\isf$ routine.
+In case of ice shelf cavities, modifications of the model bathymetry and ice shelf draft into the cavities are performed in the zgr_isf routine.
 The compatibility between ice shelf draft and bathymetry is checked.
-All the locations where the isf cavity is thinnest than $rn\isfhmin$ meters are grounded (i.e. masked).
-If only one cell on the water column is opened at t-, uor v-points, the bathymetry or the ice shelf draft is dug to fit this constrain.
+All the locations where the isf cavity is thinnest than $rn_isfhmin$ meters are grounded (i.e. masked).
+If only one cell on the water column is opened at t-, u- or v-points, the bathymetry or the ice shelf draft is dug to fit this constrain.
 If the incompatibility is too strong (need to dig more than 1 cell), the cell is masked.